-The infrastructure intended to serve the District has been estimated at a total cost of approximately \$20,185,000.
-The infrastructure will include roadways, potable water and wastewater systems, and land improvements, including wetland mitigation areas.
-In addition, the project will include irrigation, parks, and recreational facilities that will be constructed and operated by others.
+The infrastructure intended to serve the District has been estimated at a total cost of approximately \$21,700,000.
+The infrastructure will include roadways, potable water and wastewater systems, and land improvements, including wetland mitigation areas and other improvements.
 A portion of the project costs is expected to be financed with the proceeds from the issuance of Bonds with the remainder to be funded by the Developer and conveyed to the District.
 Upon completion, certain improvements are to be conveyed to others for ownership and maintenance responsibilities.